 Stories from the Frontline - Mike

-CDI Child Worker Paul helps families adjust to their ‘new normal’.
+CDI Child Worker Mike helps families adjust to their ‘new normal’.

 It's easy to feel helpless during the coronavirus pandemic, and that’s exactly how I felt at first.
 My team and I knew that we would need to adapt – and fast – to provide valuable support to families like Liam’s across the country.